-A lovely green park with barbecue facilities and picnic tables makes this a great spot to spend the day if you don’t want to bake out on the sand.
-The beach itself is small but known for a strong swell, making it popular with surfers.
-If you'd prefer something calmer go to the southern headland you’ll find Bronte Baths, an ocean pool constructed in 1887, as well as the Bogey Hole rock pool.
+A lovely large green park with barbecue facilities and picnic tables makes Bronte Beach a great spot to spend the day.
+The beach itself is small and known for strong swell, making it popular with surfers.
+If you'd prefer something calmer, go to the southern headland and you’ll find Bronte Baths, a heritage ocean pool constructed in 1887, as well as the Bogey Hole rock pool.

-This is a sheltered bay with an ocean pool cut into the rocks on the southern headland.
-Concrete platforms and promenades on either side of the bay give it a European feel, with many choosing to lay their towels on the warmth of the concrete rather than risk getting sand in their swimmers.
+This sheltered narrow bay is ideal for calm swimming, with an ocean pool cut into the rocks on the southern headland.
+There’s also concrete platforms and promenades on either side of the bay, creating a European feel, with many choosing to lay their towels on the warmth of the concrete rather than getting sandy via the beach.

 Things to do